RockstarLang/rockstar2/codewithrockstar.com/docs/09-arrays.md

 Rockstar also supports a special `roll x into y` syntax for removing the first element from an array and assigning it to a variable:

 {% rockstar_include roll-into.rock %}
-## Array Internals

-Under the hood, a Rockstar array actually contains two collections, known as the *list* and the *hash*.
-The list is an integer-indexed linear list of values; when you push, pop, rock and roll arrays, you're modifying the list.
-If you set elements whose key is not a non-negative integer, those elements are stored in the *hash*.
 ## Array Arithmetic

 As with strings, Rockstar tries hard to return *something* in every scenario, just in case one day somebody out there finds it useful.